 2) The Short Ring

 Here’s the scenario: On a busy night at the bar, a customer orders an $11 Grey Goose martini and pays for it in cash.
-The bartender takes the money for the top-shelf cocktail and puts it in the cash register, but rings it into the POS system as a $6 well vodka drink.
+The bartender takes the money for the top-shelf cocktail and puts it in the cash register, but rings it into the point of sale as a $6 well vodka drink.
 The customer was charged the appropriate amount, so she doesn’t know the difference.

 At the end of the night, the bartender pockets the difference between the cash drawer total and what the POS expects it to be.
 As the business owner, you’ll notice when Grey Goose is flying off the shelves and the sales don’t reflect the inventory, but by then it’s probably too late.